penske-media-corp/pmc-larva/README.md

 ### Important Note

-All CSS output from pmc-packages should be namespaces with both ITCSS namespaces and the system namespace, e.g. `.pmc-u-*`.
-At the moment, pmc-packages should only output utilities, or the `u-` namespace.
+All CSS output from pmc-packages should be namespaces with both ITCSS namespaces (excluding Grid utilities) and the system namespace, e.g. `.pmc-u-*`.
+At the moment, pmc-packages should only output grid  utilities and traditional utilities with the `u-` namespace.

 ### JavaScript